lokeshrangineni/AlgorthmsAndDataStructures/README.md

-# AlgorthmsAndDataStructures
-This project is expected to have general challenging programming questions related Algorithms and Data structures.All solutions are written in java.
+This project will be having all commonly asked programming interview questions.
+Most of them will try to cover wide varieties of algorithms, data structures and other challenging questions.
+All of the solutions are written in java.